ocaml/ocaml.org/data/pages/governance.md

 - The specific issue(s) will need to be articulated, so it is clear what needs to be discussed.
-- Other Maintainers of OCaml.org projects will be asked for their views.
+- Other Maintainers of OCaml Projects will be asked for their views.
 - If the discussion still cannot be resolved, the Owner (or their Delegate) will act as arbitrator.